Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: MBR-Based Sensitivity Analysis

 \section{MBR-Based Sensitivity Analysis}

+Our findings in the previous section stand in contrast to the corrupted reference analysis performed as part of the WMT 2021 metrics shared task \citep{freitag-etal-2021-results} where COMET mostly preferred the correct alternative human translation to one with swapped numbers when comparing to the reference.
+In reality, we will seldom have a hypothesis pool with a perfect translation and variants of it that only differ in one aspect.
+Ideally, evaluation metrics should be able to order translation hypotheses with many different error types according to their severity.
+Therefore, it makes sense to compare how much metrics punish different error types.

-As described in Section \ref{sec:mbr}, in MBR decoding, every candidate translation is assigned a score that represents the average similarity to every hypothesis in the support computed with a utility function.
-Consequently, if the support is kept constant and a targeted change is made to a candidate translation, the absolute difference in the MBR score indicates how sensitive the utility function was towards this change.
-We term this kind of analysis an ``MBR-based sensitivity analysis''.
+Since our previous analysis showed that many samples with number and named entity mismatches are chosen in MBR decoding, this indicates that COMET is not as sensitive to these error types as to other errors.
+To further support this finding, we propose to look more closely at how COMET behaves with different error types.
+As described in Section \ref{sec:mbr}, in MBR decoding, every candidate translation is assigned a score that represents the average similarity to the support hypotheses.
+Consequently, if the support is kept constant and a targeted change is made to a candidate translation, the difference in this MBR score indicates how sensitive the utility function was towards this change.
+We term this an ``MBR-based sensitivity analysis''.